SPECIAL PERFORMANCES 1983 - 1991

-immense Brothers in arms world tour (which also included a
+immense Brothers in arms world tour, Mark Knopfler needed a break.
+An

 uncertain period lay ahead for the fans as Mark never spoke about the

 intention to reform Dire Straits again.
 The years that came were filled with

 film scores and

 various (mainly charity) concerts of which one really stood out: the concert